jeriel08/SmartStock-Inventory-IT6-Project/README.md

 ## Overview

 SmartStock Inventory System is a web-based inventory management solution designed to streamline stock tracking, supplier management, and product monitoring.
-Built using PHP, MySQL, HTML, CSS, and JavaScript, it provides an intuitive interface for managing inventory efficiently.
+Built using PHP, MySQL, HTML, CSS, Python, and JavaScript, it provides an intuitive interface for managing inventory efficiently.

 ## Features